Qawaz/KATE/DESIGN.md

 @placeholder(WelcomeText)
 ```

-Placeholders always get passed an object / parameter , If you don't pass a value , current scope is passed ,
-That's why this code is possible
+Placeholders inherit the scope of invocation , That's why this code is possible

 ```
 @define_placeholder(Variable)
-    @var(__param__.i)
+    @var(i)
 @end_define_placeholder

 @for(@var i=0;i<5;i++)
     @placeholder(Variable)
 @endfor

+<%-- 01234 --%>
 ```

-If you'd like to change the name of the parameter for the block , You can do by adding a third parameter to the placeholder
-definition , You can skip passing the definition name so placeholder name would be used for it
+You can change the name of parameter by passing the third parameter , You can skip passing the definition name so placeholder name would be used for it

 ```
 @define_placeholder(Variable,,scope)